LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

-The $k_d$ and $k_p$ parameters are positive scalar gains of $k_p = 670$ and $k_d = 2500$.
+The $\widetilde{k_\mathrm{p}}$ and $\widetilde{k_\mathrm{d}}$ parameters are positive scalar gains of $\widetilde{k_\mathrm{p}} = 3.99 \times10^{-3}$ and $\widetilde{k_\mathrm{d}} = 1.49 \times10^{-2}$.
 The PD controller gain values have been manually derived and tuned using a similar simulation setup to that used for LeLaR.
 No particular emphasis on high controller performance had been placed on the controller, given the requirements as mentioned in Section~\ref{sec:innocube_adcs}.

 The Z-axis scale is approximated using the ratio of the principal inertial moments of the Z-axis with respect to the X-axis of the satellite.
 This factor approximates to around 0.2, which has been used to scale the Z-axis torque correspondingly.
 The PD controller had already been in use prior to the LeLaR experiments on-board of InnoCube and was developed independently from LeLaR.